bthate/botd/README.rst

     usr             - users
     utl             - utilities

-you can add you own modules to the bot package, its a namespace package.
+you can add you own modules to the botd package, its a namespace package.

 SERVICE
 =======

-if you want to run the bot 24/7 you can install BOTLIB as a service for the systemd daemon.
+if you want to run the bot 24/7 you can install BOTD as a service for the systemd daemon.
 You can do this by copying the following into the /etc/systemd/system/botd.service file: